datacarpentry/python-ecology-lesson/_episodes/04-merging-data.md

 > ## Challenge - Combine Data
 >
 > In the data folder, there are two survey data files: `survey2001.csv` and
 > `survey2002.csv`.
-Read the data into python and combine the files to make one
+Read the data into Python and combine the files to make one
 > new data frame.
 Create a plot of average plot weight by year grouped by sex.
-> Export your results as a CSV and make sure it reads back into python properly.
+> Export your results as a CSV and make sure it reads back into Python properly.
 {: .challenge}

 # Joining DataFrames